There’s a war on self-empowered world change.

 Honestly, I cannot even imagine.
 And yet the man was still working his heart out, still going out to do his best, was still trying to provide for his family and get life back to normal (you can bet my husband gave him every cent he had in his wallet).
 Yes, this time that family needed money – but they also needed hope and human companionship.
 They needed to talk to my husband and know that society hadn’t turned it’s back on them.
 And I can tell you this much – we needed them too.
 Because we were going through a tough time of our own, and MAN – just hearing their story, talking to them, made us feel like if they could do it, so could we.
 It gave us hope, and made us realize that the world is full of amazing people – and that no matter how down we are, we can climb back out.
 That’s what service does – it shows you the bottom, and makes you realize that even at the bottom, humanity shines through.
 People strive to be better – and we can too.

-I’m off on a jet plane to India, my friends – I’ll be giving you number 1, the big kahuna on why service must be an intentional part of your everyday life, from Delhi.
+I’m off on a jet plane to India, my friends (yep, Christmas vacay).
+Hang on to your bootstraps and dive into Part 4 of this series – and find the top reason why service is your birthright.
 Stay tuned to Our Instagram Feed to see our travels – and to get more inspiration on projects to serve the world.